 In financial modeling and valuation, it’s critical to understand why to use XIRR vs IRR.
-Using the simple =IRR function in Excel can be dangerous, as it assumes all the time periods in a series of cash flows are equal.
-This is frequently not the case, especially if you have an initial investment up front, which is almost never, on December 31.
+Using the simple =IRR function in Excel can be misleading, as it assumes all the time periods in a series of cash flows are equal.
+This is frequently not the case, especially if you have an initial investment up front, and which is almost never on December 31.

 XIRR gives you the flexibility to assign specific dates to each individual cash flow, making it a much more accurate calculation.